cj-mills/christianjmills/posts/pytorch-train-image-classifier-timm-hf-tutorial/onnx-export/index.md

 We can export the model using the [`torch.onnx.export()`](https://pytorch.org/docs/stable/onnx.html#torch.onnx.export) function.
 This function performs a single pass through the model and records all operations to generate a [TorchScript graph](https://pytorch.org/docs/stable/jit.html).
 It then exports this graph to ONNX by decomposing each graph node (which contains a PyTorch operator) into a series of ONNX operators.

 If we want the ONNX model to support different input sizes, we must set the width and height input axes as dynamic.
-However, attempting to do this with the ResNet18-D model causes the export function to throw an error.
-Therefore, we'll need to modify the exported ONNX model directly.

 ::: {.panel-tabset}